Ghooskhor Pandat Controversy

-Mumbai: The story of “Ghooskhor Pandat” is fictional and has nothing to do with any caste or community, filmmaker Neeraj Pandey said on Friday, a day after the Netflix film faced backlash over its title.
+Mumbai (PTI): The story of "Ghooskhor Pandat” is about a flawed individual and has nothing to do with any caste or community, actor Manoj Bajpayee and filmmaker Neeraj Pandey said on Friday, a day after the Netflix film faced backlash over its title.

+The film's announcement earlier this week sparked a storm on social media, with many users calling the title "casteist" and offensive.
+The controversy has also led to the registration of an FIR at Hazratganj police station in Uttar Pradesh, while the NHRC has issued a notice to the Ministry of Information and Broadcasting following a complaint.

 In a statement, posted on his social media handles, Pandey acknowledged that the film's title has "hurt" a section of audience and added that all promotional materials of the film will be taken down for the time being.